Working Up Handloads to Match Ballistics

 As the system utilizes a Leupold scope with custom reticles calibrated to a particular load, we had to ensure our handloads matched these ballistics.
 Mark Thompson knows where to start in turns of working up handloads for these rifles, but he does so carefully, watching for signs of excessive pressure.

-Using two different chronographs on Mark's indoor range, our handloads were soon producing the desired muzzle velocities, and with the help of an automatic powder measure/dispenser, it wasn't long before we had a box of rounds ready to go, all sporting Nosler's 180-gr Accubond bullets.
+Using two different chronographs on Mark's indoor range, our handloads were soon producing the desired muzzle velocities, and with the help of an automatic powder measure/dispenser like the Frankford Arsenal scale and dispenser, it wasn't long before we had a box of rounds ready to go, all sporting Nosler's 180-gr Accubond bullets.
 Off to the outdoor range.

 He's not a believer in windage-compensating reticles, as he feels that judging the wind is always a guess and it's best not to add another uncertainty by possibly using the wrong scope setting.
 During a quick tutorial on reading the wind using heat mirage, leaves, grass, bugs, dust, etc., I learned that grass and leaves can be less reliable as they tend to sway back and forth, while mirage will flow in just one direction.
 He's also not a fan of wind meters, as they only show what the wind's doing where you are, not down range.